-Two of the most common EAP methods, EAP-TLS and PEAP-MSCHAPv2, are commonly used and accepted as secure authentication methods, but how do they work?
+Two of the most common EAP methods, EAP-TLS (SecureW2 provides everything an organization needs for EAP-TLS) and PEAP-MSCHAPv2, are commonly used and accepted as secure authentication methods, but how do they work?
 And how do they differ in providing security?

 Configuration of the Secure EAP Method

 While the configuration process for both EAP-TLS and PEAP-MSCHAPv2 is different, they have one thing in common; you should not allow users to manually configure their devices for network access.
 When left to their own devices, the average network user has ample opportunities to misconfigure their device, leaving them open to MITM and Evil Twin attacks.